C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 --------

-we want to perform a PCR on sv40, can you give the length and the sequence of the amplicon? to simplify the exercise, the 2 primers can be read directly in the sv40 sequence.
+we want to perform a PCR on sv40, can you give the length and the sequence of the amplicon?

+Write a function which have 2 parameters ``primer_1`` and ``primer_2``

+* *We consider only the cases where primer_1 and primer_2 are present in sequence*
+* *to simplify the exercise, the 2 primers can be read directly in the sv40 sequence.*

+test you algorithm with the following primers

-|5' CGGGACTATGGTTGCTGACT 3'
+| primer_1 : 5' CGGGACTATGGTTGCTGACT 3'
-|5' TCTTTCCGCCTCAGAAGGTA 3'
+| primre_2 : 5' TCTTTCCGCCTCAGAAGGTA 3'

-write the pseudocode before to implement it.
+Write the pseudocode before to implement it.

 .. note::